cdek-it/widget/docs/en/SETUP_3.md

 | resetParcels()                        | Resets information about the cargo used by the widget                                                                               |

-[^4]: Object with structure: `{width: number, height: number, length: number, weight: number}`, where the weight is indicated in grams (if a float weight number is transmitted, it will be rounded up to the nearest integer)
+[^4]: Object with structure: `{width: number, height: number, length: number, weight: number}`, where the weight is indicated in grams (if a float weight number is transmitted, it will be rounded up to the nearest integer) and dimensions in centimeters

 ### Visual part